Photo shows two people's hands holding a tree sapling

 Turning Knowledge into Action

 Some people feel reluctant to take action on sustainability at work because they feel they haven’t got their own lifestyle “perfectly sorted” yet.
-You don’t need to be perfectly sustainable to make a difference.
-This isn’t about personal purity—it’s about collective progress.
+You don’t need to be perfectly sustainable to make a difference - this is about collective progress.

 Nonetheless, personal actions are important and can help inspire collective action amongst friends and family.
 Imagine the impact if all NHS staff took the actions listed below!
 Culture change turns action into normality.